RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 #### Reinforcement Learning

 1. RF is not like other algorithms, wherein, we train the model, deploy it, then use it for classification of some items or maybe regression and get some scores from the deployed model
-2. It's about learning about a virtual environment or space and to navigate that environment in an optimal manner as we encounter some different states or conditions or situations
+2. It's about learning about a virtual environment or space and to navigate that environment in an optimal manner as we encounter some different states or conditions or situations. **Robotics**
 3. Accordingly the agent learning these things behaves.
 4. With Reinforcement Learning AI can win a lot of games
 5. Ex -